 By JONATHAN LEMIRE, JILL COLVIN and VLADIMIR ISACHENKOV , Associated Press

-“We have not been getting along well for the last number of years,” Trump said as he and Putin sat down at the Presidential Palace in Finland’s capital.
+“We have not been getting along well for the last number of years,” Trump said after arriving at the Presidential Palace in Finland’s capital, where the leaders are meeting.
 “But I think we will end up having an extraordinary relationship. … I really think the world wants to see us get along.”

-Putin, for his part, said he and Trump have maintained regular contact by phone and meeting at international events but “the time has come to have a thorough discussion on various international problems and sensitive issues.”
-He added, speaking through a translator: “There are quite a few of them for us to pay attention to.”
+Putin, for his part, said he and Trump have maintained regular contact through phone calls and meetings at international events but “the time has come to have a thorough discussion on various international problems and sensitive issues.”
+He added: “There are quite a few of them for us to pay attention to.”

-Putin struck a casual pose during Trump’s remarks, slouching in his chair with his legs wide and eyes low.
+Addressing reporters before the one-on-one meeting, Putin struck a casual pose during Trump’s remarks, slouching in his chair with his legs wide and eyes low.
 He nodded along to some of Trump’s remarks before they were translated, showcasing his fluency in English.
-Trump leaned forward in his chair, his hands tented in front of him and frequently glancing over at his Russian counterpart.
+Trump leaned forward in his chair, his hands tented in front of him and frequently glanced over at the Russian president.
+At one point, he shot Putin a wink.
 After Trump concluded his remarks, American reporters shouted several questions about whether he would bring up election meddling during his discussions with Putin.